gitcompu/pcbwork/PCBHatHat.md

   - when board NOT connected to RPi
      1) SW-3VPWR set to LM and PWR-SW-5V to either FTDI or EXT (depending upon where 5V supply is coming from)

+### Connectors
+  - 14 pin header connects to RPiHat (one of the 3) or any other such board providing such header.
+Pins G1 to G7 are 7 GPIO pins from RPi routed (depending upon which connector you connect to).
+These are 3V in nature and 4 of them (G1 to G4) are routed to TXB0104 while 2 (G5 and G7) are routed to I2C BiDir for conversion to 5V (so 3G1 means 3V side of G1 while 5G1 means 5V side of the same signal).
+Pin G6 is connected to OE pin of TXB0104 (so putting LOW on this pin makes TXB0104 to go into Tri State thus disabling the 3 V to 5 V conversion of signals - important protection feature).
+#### RPi and Mega 328 related
+  - GPIO-3V-2 - Exposes  3V side  of G1 to G4 (alongwith 3V supply and GND)
+  - GPIO-5V-2 - Exposes  5V side of G1 to G4 (alongwith 5V supply and GND)
+  - 3V-I2C/SPI-1 - Exposes 3V side of I2C (i.e SDA/SDL) , G5 and G7 (alongwith 3V supply and GND) (for expansion)
+  - 3V-I2C/SPI-2 - Exposes 3V side of I2C (i.e SDA/SDL) , G5 and G7 (alongwith 3V supply and GND) (for expansion)
+  - 5V-I2C/SPI-1 - Exposes 5V side of I2C (i.e SDA/SDL) , G5 and G7 (alongwith 5V supply and GND) (for expansion)
+  - 5V-I2C/SPI-2 - Exposes 5V side of I2C (i.e SDA/SDL) , G5 and G7 (alongwith 5V supply and GND) (for expansion)
+#### Mega 328 only
+  - INTR-IN - Exposes Mega 328 INT0 and INT1 alongwith 5V and GND
+  - 328-2A1D-5V - Exposes Mega 328 two Analog pins (PA2,PA3 - subject to jumper setting) and one Digital pin PD7 alongwith 5V and GND
+  - MEGA-3DIGI-5V -
+  - RX-TX - Exposes Tx and Rx pin of Mega 328 (with 5V and GND)
+  - FTDI - Meant to be used with FTDI breakout for booloader loaded Mega 328 but can be used for other purpose as it exposes Mega 328 RESET (subject to jumper) , Tx and Rx pin alongwith GND.
+It expects 5V supply to come from outside which can be routed to 5V supply of the board with jumper PWR-SW-5V set to FTDI side.
+  - PROG328 and PROG328-2 - Exposes MISO, MOSI, SCK and RESET pin of Mega 328 to be programmed by Arduino as ISP

 ### Important
   - When you have inserted TXB0104 and I2C BiDir breakouts in the provided slots
-     1) When connected to Pi - Setting GPIO MI , 13 and 26 (depend upon which header you connect the board) to low to disable TX0104 (upper converter) putting it in Tri State.
-Setting these GPIO high will enable it.
+     1) When connected to Pi - Setting GPIO MI , 13 and 26 (depend upon which 14 pin header you connect the board) to low to disable TX0104 (upper converter) putting it in Tri State.
+Setting these GPIO pins to high will enable it.
 You can use this to protect both RPi and Mega 328 of both accidentally set corresponding pins as output (G1, G2, G3 and G4 correspond to RPi GPIO 17/5/21, 18/6/22 , 19/7/23, 20/8/24).
-Maybe if you ensure that MI, 13 and 26 are highly controlled upper part os safe.
+Maybe if you ensure that MI (10), 13 and 26 are highly controlled so that upper convertor use is safe .
      2) No protection like above is available for Lower Converter (I2C safe BiDir) - though SDL and SDA are safe as they both rely on pull down , but pins 3G5 (correspond to GPIO MO, 12 and 25) and 3G7 (correspond to RPi GPIO CLK, 16 and 27) .That is the reason jumpers PB0-GP1 and PB1-GP2 play role to avoid such situation.
-Please be sure that before using these jumpers,  corresponding pins not set output on side of both RPi and Mega 328.
+Please be sure that before using these jumpers to connect 3G5 and/or 3G7,  corresponding pins not set output on side of both RPi and Mega 328.
 If you do not use these jumpers at all, lower converter is all safe.
   - When TXB0104 and I2C BiDir breakout are NOT inserted in the slots
      1) There can be no communication between RPi and Mega 328 .On positive side all cautions fromupper section are not applicable and you can be more relaxed :)